tshella/multi-player-backend/README.md

 ## 🧱 Architecture Overview

-- One `GameServer` per match
+- `GameServer` is a GenServer per active match
-- Bots run as supervised actors (can integrate ML)
+- AI bots are supervised processes using rule-based or gRPC strategies
-- `Matchmaking` pairs players by region + ELO
+- `Matchmaking` queues players by ELO, region, party size
-- Events published to RabbitMQ; consumed via Broadway
+- Game events stream via RabbitMQ to Broadway consumers
-- Background workers use Oban
+- Ranking updates run as Oban jobs
-- Prometheus scrapes app on `/metrics`
+- Metrics and logs are collected for Prometheus and Grafana

 ---